 Disney California Adventure

-Al Fresco Lounge – This location can be difficult to find.
-It’s a secluded area upstairs from Wine Country Trattoria.
-If you can’t find the staircase leading here, ask a Cast Member.
-This is a tricky spot, and almost doesn’t make the list because of a so-so drink menu.
-However, the views from this terrace into Cars Land are phenomenal, so it gets the nod on ambiance alone.
-Here, we recommend one of the cheaper wine flights (Festival for $10 or Port paired with Bleu Cheeses for $16) or the Widmer Hefeweizen.
+Moreover, the views from this terrace into Cars Land are phenomenal.
+Here, we recommend one of the cheaper wine flights or the Widmer Hefeweizen.
 This is a wine bar, so I’d caution against straying from wines and beers.
 We’ve never had a good mixed drink here.
-In fact, the Irish Coffee Sarah ordered here in November was about the most disgusting thing I’ve ever tasted, and was nothing like a traditional Irish Coffee.
-Our relationship with this place is love-hate.
-We love the amazing views and that it’s usually very quiet up here since it’s difficult to find, but we hate the menu and the service.
-The views and tranquility usually win out!
+In fact, the Irish Coffee Sarah once ordered here was about the most disgusting thing I’ve ever tasted, and was nothing like a traditional Irish Coffee.
+Fortunately, Al Fresco Tasting Terrace has come a long way since then, and it’s now one of our favorite spots in DCA.

-Bayside Brews – Bayside Brews is a relatively new addition to Disney California Adventure, completed in the summer of 2011.
-It’s located near the Golden Zephyr and Goofy’s Sky School and serves, unsurprisingly, beer.
+Bayside Brews – Bayside Brews is located near the Silly Symphony Swings, Golden Zephyr, and Goofy’s Sky School.
+Unsurprisingly, it serves beer.
 Although it’s just a little stand (if we stopped at every little beer kiosk in DCA, you’d end up in the hospital–fear not, this is one of only two that we hit), it is notable because it serves good beer as compared to other beer stands in Disneyland.
 We recommend grabbing a Sierra Nevada Torpedo IPA or whatever the Karl Strauss seasonal beer happens to be.
 The Torpedo IPA is definitely your best bet, and possibly the best beer you can find at Disneyland Resort.

 During the intermission, enjoy the Golden Zephyr, Silly Symphony Swings, and, if your stomach can handle it, California Screamin’ and Goofy’s Sky School.
 Return to the Disneyland Drinking Debauchery after enjoying these attractions.